LoversGuild/lovegen/README.md

 # Building

 To build LoveGen, you need to have GHC >=9.4 installed.
-You also need cabal-install >=3.8 – no stack build files are provided.
+You also need cabal-install >=3.8.
 The best way to install these tools is probably with [GHCup][ghcup].

 [ghcup]: https://www.haskell.org/ghcup/